Ski and Snowboard Swaps (click Here) Beginners guide to Snowboard equipment Info Center

 When you bend and flex the ski or board place your ears near the bottom of the board and listen for crackles.
 If you hear crackling coming from the base of the board it means that the board bottom is dry and brittle due to lack of care and poor storage.

-Most surface scratches on the top of the ski or board is mostly cosmetic and if you can live with it, it is not usually a problem.
+Most surface scratches on the top of the ski or board are mostly cosmetic and if you can live with it, it is not usually a problem.
+However, if the scratch exposes any under layers it is bad sign that water and freeze can penetrate the ski or board and cause delaminating.

 Have someone you can trust and has repair knowledge to provide you with another opinion if the bottom of the board or ski is scratched or gouged.
 There is a chance it maybe removed by a base conditioning machine at a ski and board shop.
 Gouges will need to be p-texed and repair work done.